Circle Slide: Critical reception

+Reaction from Canadian music critics at the time was less enthusiastic.
+Frank King, writing for the Calgary Herald, said the "music represents out-takes from a Daniel Lanois album," although he added that his criticisms of the album's "muddy" production were not to be taken negatively.
+And Nell Randall, writing for the Kitchener-Waterloo Record, said that Circle Slide was "pretty good," but while "there's enough going on in the rhythm section alone to merit multiple listenings," it "somehow doesn't hang together."

-Retrospectively, the album's positive assessment has only grown.
+Regardless, the album's positive assessment has only grown in retrospect.
 Barry Alfonso, writing in The Billboard Guide to Contemporary Christian Music, stated that Circle Slide "surrounded such expressions of faith as 'Merciful Eyes' and 'Restore My Soul' with a spacey sort of pop/rock that was definitely ahead of its time."
 John Joseph Thompson in his book Raised by Wolves: The Story of Christian Rock & Roll agreed, saying that with Circle Slide, the Choir "simply soared."
 Mark Allan Powell's assessment of Circle Slide in the Encyclopedia of Contemporary Christian Music was more scholarly, writing that "the album opens with a seven and-a-half minute opus that doesn't sound very happy, but actually expresses a hopeful philosophy of life."
 He added that "the song is immediately offset by the next tune, 'If I Had a Yard,' which reveals that the band members' check-to-check existence does not yet afford them suburban circumstances that allow room for a swingset (or a circle slide)."
 Powell pointed out that this conflict was informed by the band's Episcopalian leanings, which reflect "an appreciation for existentialist realism and an understanding of dialectical tensions."
 Mark Allender, writing for AllMusic, called Circle Slide the band's "strongest effort" with "lyrics that are stronger than ever," and summed up, saying, "the only thing wrong with this recording is that there is simply not enough of it.
 Clocking in at under 40 minutes, the music leaves the listener hungry for more."